Hi there, it's been a while, hasn't it?↑§

-I recently began using GPT-2 to help me write satirical articles on a separate site called Interdimensional News.
+I recently began using GPT-2 to help me write satirical articles on a another project I run called Interdimensional News.
 I use the 774M model rather than the maximum super-powerful 1558M/1.5B model for speed.

-For this blog post, I used the 774M model again.
+For this blog post, I used the 774M model.

 In Interdimensional News, every article is built with the help of GPT-2, but about 60-80% of each article is still made by me.

-Now that I’ve gotten the hang of things, I’m going to try using GPT-2 to create various short texts.
+Now that I’ve gotten the hang of things, I’m going to try using GPT-2 to create various short stories.

 To add a bigger challenge, roughly half of the text must be generated by GPT-2.